 Types of light sources:

 There are countless sources of light, but they can all be categorized under either of the two following categories-

 Natural Light Sources:

 The universe is filled with objects that emit light.
-Some of the light from these sources reach the earth.
+Some light from these sources reaches the earth.
 The following things in nature have the ability to emit light:

 - Every other star produces light too, but only a small or no amount of it reaches the earth because of the huge distance.

 - The moon provides light as well but it cannot produce light on its own.
 The light that we get from the moon is the light reflected by it from the sun.

 - Some living organisms have the ability to produce light too.
 It is called bioluminescence.
 It is the effect of certain chemical reactions within the organism.
 Fireflies, jellyfish, glow-worm, certain deep-sea plants, and microorganisms can be cited as examples.

 - Certain other natural phenomena such as lightning and volcanic eruptions also emit light.